Jump to accessibility statement Skip to content

 Home / About / Academic staff profiles / Psychology / David Martin

-I have worked at the University of Sunderland since 2018, starting as an Academic Tutor before becoming a Lecturer in 2022.
+I have worked at the University of Sunderland since 2018, starting as an Academic Tutor, and now am employed as a Postgraduate Academic Assistant whilst undertaking my PhD in Psychology (studying place attachment and dark places, such as dark tourism sites).

 I completed my undergraduate degree in BSc (Hons) Psychology here at Sunderland in 2012 before earning my MSc in Psychological Research Methods at Nottingham Trent University.